Manoj882/fake_store_app/README.md

 # fake_store_app

-A new Flutter project.
+Working with Restful API

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an implementation of Restful API.

 A few resources to get you started if this is your first Flutter project: